 - A great resume should deliver to the hiring manager that you’re the right match for the job with just reading your resume for a minute.
 This means that a resume needs to be straightforward and focus on every relevant characteristic that you have.
 Ensure not to excite yourself too much when focusing on your strong points, this can result in an excessive unnecessary statement that no one reads.

-- When listing down your reference, you have to list them in a reader-friendly way, this should let the reader understand of what you’re listing and why you’re listing it.
+- When listing down your reference, you have to list them in a reader-friendly way, this should let the reader understand what you’re listing and why you’re listing it.
 Companies need your strongest references regarding the position you want.

 Generally, when writing a resume, it gives you an inclination to highlight details that you believe are essential.
 However, not all company cares about that.
 What they care the most is how you will fit in with their organization.
 This is why a resume-writing service comes in helpful.
 Just like our resume samples that are a great reference for a resume making.
 Our generic work templates and work resume templates are great examples.
-If you want a printable ones, our printable work resume templates come in handy too.
+If you want a printable one, our printable work resume templates come in handy too.

 IT Business Development Resume Samples